SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Alarms/Working_with_alarms/Advanced_analytics_features/Tutorials/Incident_Tracking_Configuration_Tutorial.md

 1. On the server running the leader DMA, go to the folder `C:\Skyline DataMiner\Analytics`.

    Within this folder, you will find the *configuration.xml* file.
+1. Manually take a copy of your current *configuration.xml* file so that you can put it back when you finish this tutorial.

 > [!NOTE]
-> If you are using [DaaS](xref:Creating_a_DMS_in_the_cloud), you will not be able to access this location.
-However, you can use the Automation scripts that were included in the package instead in order to follow this tutorial.
-To get an idea of what this *configuration.xml* file looks like, we recommend taking a look at the file on an on-premises DMA.
+> If you are unable to access this file (e.g. because you are using [DaaS](xref:Creating_a_DMS_in_the_cloud)), you can use the Automation scripts that were included in the package instead in order to follow this tutorial.
+To get an idea of what the *configuration.xml* file looks like, we recommend taking a look at the file on a system that you have access to.

 ## Step 3: Explore the default alarm grouping rules